-When Hamas wrested control of Gaza from Abbas’ Fatah forces in mid-June, the president of the Palestinian Authority fired the group from the government and installed a new cabinet in the West Bank.
+When Hamas took control of Gaza from Abbas’s Fatah forces in mid-June, the president of the Palestinian Authority fired the group from the government and installed a new cabinet in the West Bank.

 “Ultimately, the Palestinian people will have to choose what kind of world they will live in, what kind of state they will have,” Rice said, at the end of a four-day Middle East trip.

 The tour is partly aimed at laying the groundwork for an international peace conference that the United States will host later in the year.